chef/automate/components/docs-chef-io/content/automate/datafeed.md

 1. Select **Test Connection** to start validating the connection details.
 1. Once the test is successful, select **Save** to save the Data Feed configuration.

-{{< figure src="/images/automate/data-feed-instance-using-minio-integration.png" alt="Data Feed Instance using Minio Integration">}}
+{{< figure src="/images/automate/data-feed-instance-using-MinIO-integration.png" alt="Data Feed Instance using MinIO Integration">}}

-#### Edit a Minio Data Feed Instance
+#### Edit a MinIO Data Feed Instance

-To edit a Data Feed instance of Minio Integration:
+To edit a Data Feed instance of MinIO Integration:

 1. Select the data feed instance name to open its detail page.
 1. Edit the Data Feed **Name**, **End Point**, or the **Bucket**.
 1. Select the **Test Data Feed** button to test the Endpoint.
 1. Select **Save** to save your changes.

-{{< figure src="/images/automate/details-of-data-feed-instance-using-minio-integration.png" alt="Details of Data Feed Instance using Minio Integration">}}
+{{< figure src="/images/automate/details-of-data-feed-instance-using-minio-integration.png" alt="Details of Data Feed Instance using MinIO Integration">}}

 You can also [**Enable/Disable**]({{< relref "#enabledisable-a-data-feed-instance" >}}), and [**Delete**]({{< relref "#delete-a-data-feed-instance" >}}) the instance from the buttons provided on the details page.